MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/configuring-feature-tool.md

 ### Replace existing package files

-By default, the Mixed Reality Feature Tool removes previous copies of the packages being imported to reduce the impact of updating packages.
+By default, the Mixed Reality Feature Tool removes previous copies of the packages being imported to reduce the file size and unnecessary computations.
-* Uncheck this setting to retain all versions
+* Uncheck this setting to keep all versions

 ### Project relative import path